icgicj/ChristianIT/README.md

 [Flower.py](https://github.com/icgicj/ChristianIT/blob/main/Flower.py) - The code used for [PythonOOG.png](https://github.com/icgicj/ChristianIT/blob/main/PythonOOP.png)(includes comments)

 [NetworkDesign.png](https://github.com/icgicj/ChristianIT/blob/main/NetworkDesign.png) - A star topology showcasing a router, a printer, and two computers.
+I chose the star topology because all devices are connected to the router, meaning both computers and future computers can easily access the printer without messing with the network.